jamesrhester/Lerche.jl/README.md

 # Introduction

 Lerche (German for Lark) is a partial port of the Lark grammar processor from Python to Julia.
-Lark grammars should work unchanged in Lerchen.
+Lark grammars should work unchanged in Lerche.

 # Quick start for Lark users